mdolab/pyoptsparse/README.md

 To run the tests, simply type `testflo .` in the root directory.

 ## Citation
-Please cite pyOpt and the authors of the respective optimization algorithms in any publication for which you find it useful.
+A pyOptSparse journal paper does not exist, instead please cite pyOpt and the authors of the respective optimization algorithms in any publication for which you find it useful.
-For more background, theory, and figures, see the [pyOptSparse journal article](http://mdolab.engin.umich.edu/sites/default/files/pyOpt.pdf).
+For more background, theory, and figures, see the [pyOpt journal article](http://mdolab.engin.umich.edu/sites/default/files/pyOpt.pdf).

 Perez, R. E., Jansen, P. W., and Martins, J. R. R. A., “pyOpt: A Python-Based Object-Oriented Framework for Nonlinear Constrained Optimization,” Structural and Multidisciplinary Optimization, Vol. 45, No. 1, January 2012, pp. 101–118.